microsoft/TemplateStudio/docs/updatetomultiproject.md

 ## 2. Add a reference to the core project on your Uwp project

-From the context menu of your Uwp project choose "Add -> Reference" and check the YourAppName.Core project from the projects category.
+From the context menu of your Uwp project choose `Add -> Reference` and check the YourAppName.Core project from the projects category.

 ![Project context menu showing 'Add > References ...' option](resources/multi-project/add-reference-1.PNG)